Easy Steps to Create a Project Budget

 It is a good idea to group your costs into categories as well, so you can easily see where the bulk of the money is going.
-Use categories like ‘Project Start Up,' ‘Infrastructure’ or ‘Training’ – choose groupings that mean something in the context of the project.
+Use categories like ‘Project Start-Up,' ‘Infrastructure’ or ‘Training’ – choose groupings that mean something in the context of the project.

 Add Contingency and Taxes

 It would be great if you had a crystal ball and could predict these costs with 100% accuracy but you probably don’t feel confident in your ability to do that!
-It is where contingency comes in.
+This is where contingency comes in.
 It is a fund of money based on how confident you feel that you got the estimates right.
 It doesn’t relate to any particular task.
 It’s an overall ‘emergency pot’ in case you got something wrong or left something out by mistake.

-If you don’t know how much contingency to add, go for 10% of the total you created in Step 3.
+If you don’t know how much contingency to add, go for 10% of the total you created in Step Three.
 It is a non-scientific guesstimate that many project managers use and gives you a little bit of cushioning in your budget in case you need it.

 Add a line on your budget spreadsheet at the bottom that says ‘Contingency’ and specifies the percentage you used.